- Top three

 Reasons to avoid

-The milk frother only has one setting, but as long as you like richly and densely textured cappuccino, there's nothing to complain about.
+The milk frother only has one setting, unlike our number once choice, the Sage Barista Touch Impress, but as long as you like richly and densely textured cappuccino, there's nothing to complain about.
 Lovers of latte and café au lait may yearn for a less frothed option, however.
 The milk frother also requires daily cleaning involving cleaning tablets, tubes and a plastic vessel.
-This initially seems like a pain, but in fact it is just a matter of inserting a tube, adding the tablet and pressing a button, and we soon got used to it.
+This initially seems like a pain, but our reviewer found that it's just a matter of inserting a tube, adding the tablet and pressing a button, and they soon got used to it.
 The process certainly gives peace of mind that the milk system is always clean, if that is a big concern for you.

 Whereas older fully-auto machines of this type were notorious for producing weak coffee, the Jura E8 knocks it out of the park every time.
 Considering how rapidly it gobbles up coffee beans, it should produce strongly flavoured drinks and we're glad to say that it does.
 It's a great machine, and pleasingly compact too – read our full Jura E8 review for the full low-down.